 Countries and Dates

 Apart from the U.S. locations, the series of Today at Apple will be hosted in many other countries.
 These are as follows: The UK, United Arab Emirates, Turkey, Taiwan, Switzerland, Sweden, Spain, Singapore, the Netherlands, Mexico, Macao, Japan, Italy, Hong Kong, Germany, France, China, Canada, Belgium, and Australia.
-Brazil is the only country not participating in the Star Wars-themed activities, despite hosting the events.
+Despite hosting the events, Brazil is the only country not participating in the Star Wars-themed activities.

 The Force Friday II series of Apple starts on Friday, September 1.
 It will continue till September 9.
 Interested users can log on to the Apple website concerning the series.
 You can sign up for a session after going through the class availability.